 Photo provided by Save the Children

 Thank you for joining Students Rebuild, Save the Children and Global Nomads Group to improve youth reading and writing skills around the world!
 We launched the Students Rebuild Literacy Challenge on September 8, 2014--International Literacy Day.
-The Bezos Family Foundation matched your bookmarks with a $300,000 donation to support Save the Children’s Literacy Boost program in Peru, Mali and Nepal.
+Thank you for making and mailing in bookmarks.
+The Bezos Family Foundation matched your bookmarks with a $300,000 donation to support Save the Children’s Literacy Boost program in Latin America (Peru), Africa (Mali) and Asia (Nepal).

 Why is reading and writing so important?